abraha2/build-apps-together/README.md

 Hello, everyone.
-I am currently unactv
+I am currently unactive
 I am starting a youtube channel, and I will upload progects when that is running smoothly. when it is, though I will try to make some cool programs